 Abstract

-There is disclosed systems and methods for human agency enablement through an integrated use of context information, historical work product, biosensors and explicit user input.
-The system comprises input means, tokenization, a large language model and an output stage capable of enabling agency using output tokens from the language model.Exemplary Embodiments
+There is disclosed systems and methods for human agency enablement through an integrated use of context information, historical work product, biosensors, explicit user input and a large language model.
+The system comprises input means, tokenization, a large language model and an output stage capable of enabling agency using output tokens from the language model.

+System Overview